 - Documented handover within the clinical notes.
 Detailing of the transfer time, area & person taking responsibility & accountability (Figure 1).

 - Complete ward transfer paper work.
-Documenting the time of discharge on the back of the nursing chart.

 - Undertake a set of vital signs 15 minutes before departure.